lexie-liang/LiangJiayu.github.io/index.md

 ## Research Experience
+[present] <strong>Enhancing the Perception and Recognition of Spoken Words in a Second Language: A Cue-Weighting Approach </strong><br>
+- Assisted in the setup of eye-tracking experiments.

+[present] <strong>Effects of Tone Types and Bilingual Experiences on Forced-attention Dichotic Task in Cantonese-speaking Older Adults</strong><br>
+- Recruit and conduct experiments with 30 Cantonese-speaking older adults.

 [2024-present] <strong>Efficacy of Melodic Training and Sleep-mediated Memory Consolidation in Learning Cantonese Level Tones by Mandarin-speaking Younger Adults</strong><br>
 - Conducted extensive literature review.
 - Recruited 80 Mandarin-speaking college students to engage in the <a href="#melodicTraining2023">music training program and associated assessments,</a> developed in the previous study.